Getting pregnant Trying to conceive Signs of pregnancy

 Every piece of content at Flo Health adheres to the highest editorial standards for language, style, and medical accuracy.
 To learn what we do to deliver the best health and lifestyle insights to you, check out our content review principles.

-First things first: how early can you show signs of pregnancy?
-The answer will vary from person to person, but women and people who menstruate can expect to experience very early pregnancy symptoms around two or three weeks after ovulation if conception occurred.
-Some people may experience the signs earlier, while others might not experience a single symptom until a missed period.
-“Sometimes it could be a little earlier or a little later, but most of the time it’s around the four- to five-week mark [since the first day of your last period] that you start to feel signs,” explains Dr. Charlsie Celestine, obstetrician and gynecologist, New Jersey, US.
+Some people may experience the signs earlier, while others might not notice them until after a missed period.
+“Sometimes it could be a little earlier or a little later, but most of the time, it’s around the four- to five-week mark [since the first day of your last period] that you start to feel signs,” explains Dr. Charlsie Celestine, obstetrician and gynecologist, New Jersey, US.

 Most common early signs of pregnancy

-Of course, everyone is different, but there are some symptoms that many women experience when pregnant.
+As we’ve explored, everyone is different, but there are some symptoms that many women experience when pregnant.
 As well as a missed period, some of the very early signs of pregnancy can include nausea, breast tenderness, and spotting.

 A missed period

 According to Dr. Celestine, one of the common first signs of pregnancy is the classic one: a missed period.
-“That’s usually around what we call four weeks pregnant,” she explains.
+“That’s usually around what we call 4 weeks pregnant,” she explains.
 “Even though it might seem like less than that, we count it from the first day of your last period.”
 Don’t forget using a period tracker such as Flo can help you determine whether you’ve missed a period or not.

 Nausea and vomiting